 17 Mar 2011.
 (Please read the clarification below in note 2.)

 The main characteristics of the skeptically-prone personality (SPP) are:

 - They are nearly impossible to hypnotize;

-- As children they questioned the existence of Santa Claus and God;
+- As children they questioned the existence of Santa Claus, the Easter Bunny, fairies, and gods;

 - As adults they continued to doubt the existence of Santa Claus and all forms of supernatural creatures;